-The amount that employers report, per worker, is subject to a cap or maximum assessable earnings level.
+The amount employers report, per worker, is subject to a cap or maximum assessable earnings level.
 You are not charged a premium on the portion of a worker’s earnings that exceeds the maximum assessable earnings level.

 NOTE: There is no minimum assessable earnings level for workers.